Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: -jet metrics with negative curvature

 \claim 8.12.~Definition|We say that $X$, resp.\ $(X,V)$, has non degenerate negative $k$-jet curvature if there exists a $k$-jet metric $h_k$ on $\cO_{X_k}(-1)$ with negative jet curvature such that $\Sigma_{h_k}\subset X_k^\sing$. \endclaim

 \claim 8.13.~Conjecture|Let $(X,V)$ be a compact directed manifold.
 Then $(X,V)$ is hyperbolic if and only if $(X,V)$ has nondegenerate negative $k$-jet curvature for $k$ large enough. \endclaim

 This is probably a hard problem.
-In fact, we will see in the next section that the smallest admissible integer $k$ must depend on the geometry of $X$ and need not be uniformly bounded as soon as $\dim X\ge 2$ (even in the absolute case~$V=T_X$).
+In fact, it is shown in [Dem97, Section~8] that the smallest admissible integer $k$ must depend on the geometry of $X$ and need not be uniformly bounded as soon as $\dim X\ge 2$ (even in the absolute case~$V=T_X$).
 On the other hand, if $(X,V)$ is hyperbolic, we get for each integer $k\ge 1$ a generalized Kobayashi-Royden metric $\bfk_{(X_{k-1},V_{k-1})}$ on $V_{k-1}$ (see Definition~2.1), which can be also viewed as a $k$-jet metric $h_k$ on $\cO_{X_k}(-1)\,$; we will call it the {\em Grauert $k$-jet metric} of $(X,V)$, although it formally differs from the jet metric considered in [Gra89] (see also [DGr91]).
 By looking at the projection $\pi_k:(X_k,V_k)\to(X_{k-1},V_{k-1})$, we see that the sequence $h_k$ is monotonic, namely $\pi_k^*h_k\le h_{k+1}$ for every~$k$.
 If $(X,V)$ is hyperbolic, then $h_1$ is nondegenerate and therefore by monotonicity $\Sigma_{h_k}\subset X_k^\sing$ for $k\ge 1$.
 Conversely, if the Grauert metric satisfies $\Sigma_{h_k} \subset X_k^\sing$, it is easy to see that $(X,V)$ is hyperbolic.
 The following problem is thus especially meaningful.

 \claim 8.14.~Problem|Estimate the $k$-jet curvature $\Theta_{h_k^{-1}}(\cO_{X_k}(1))$ of the Grauert metric $h_k$ on $(X_k,V_k)$ as $k$ tends to $+\infty$. \endclaim